Remi123/type_expr/README.md

 If you want to ... | Then ...
 --- | ---
-See the code in action |  The test/ folder is where to go Easily playtest this library on Compiler Explorer | You can just write `#include <https://raw.githubusercontent.com/Remi123/type_expr/master/include/type_expr.hpp>` which is the raw text of my file and it should be fine under a C++11 compiler
-Look at the doc | Unfortunately the doc is not complete since I think of adding some more breaking changes in the near future.
+See the code in action |  The test/ folder is where to go Look at the doc | Unfortunately the doc is not complete since I think of adding some more breaking changes in the near future.
 You can check the wiki.
 My meta-expression names are trying to be very similar to kvasir::mpl's ones.

 ___